sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 Lets you add transactions of loyalty, non-loyalty, or not-interested customers.
 You can add batch transactions by passing each transaction details in a separate `transaction` attribute.

+Currently, there is no validation that bill amount should match with sum of line items as the data is accepted as it is from POS or integration

 Following are the key functionalities of the `transaction/add` API.

 * Registers customers automatically when a new identifier is passed with the transaction details.
+* If any identifier matches with another accounts, customer accounts will be merged if the config mentioned below is not enabled.
+* If `CONFIG_SKIP_SECONDARY_ID_ON_PRIMARY_MISMATCH` is enabled, if the primary identifier is different but any of the secondary identifiers exist, a new customer is registered with the primary identifier ignoring the secondary identifier.
+The config is available on the Registration Page of InTouch **Profile** > **Organization Settings** > **Miscellaneous**.
+	* Also, this config overrides `CONF_PRIMARY_IDENTIFIER_STRICT_CHECK`.
-* Updates customer details if an existing identifier is passed with different customer details (other than customer identifiers).
+* Updates customer details if a registered identifier is passed with different customer details (other than customer identifiers).
 * Supports transactions with Product Variant and Product Bundle details.
 * Adds product variant to the database when a new variant product is passed with an existing base product.
 * Adds  base product to the database when a new base product/variant product is passed.
 However, if a new base product is passed with variant details, it adds only base product and ignores variant .